 You look through the door of your office that gives out to the sales department and meet the eye of one of the Key Account Managers.
 Little do you know that she too was at your daughter’s school open day and by chance happened to chat with the same leads.
 At this very moment, your gazes meet briefly across the office floor: she is thinking – her mind grappling with the very same decision to make as yours.

 Hide and seek

-Professor He Peng of School of Management, Fudan University has carried out research into knowledge hiding – the conundrum that may face us all at one point in our working lives.
-It is also an issue that faces our companies and organisations, knowledge hiding accounting for an estimated $31.5bn a year in lost revenues among those listed on the Fortune 500.
+Knowledge hiding – the conundrum that may face us all at one point in our working lives – is the focus of Professor He Peng’s research at the School of Management, Fudan University.
+It is also an important issue that faces our companies and organisations, knowledge hiding accounting for an estimated $31.5bn a year in lost revenues among those listed on the Fortune 500.

 Professor Peng’s angle is that while a lot of attention has been paid to knowledge sharing and how to encourage this – indeed, the competitive advantages of more and more organizations depend on effective knowledge management – little research has been made into what makes people hide it.